institutional-grammar-pl/ig-tagger/README.rst

 Authors
 -------
-New version of annotator for IG 2.0 was written as an extension to ``igannotator`` - written by the group of students during `Text Mining` course at Warsaw University of Technology.
+New version of annotator for IG 2.0 was written as a part of diploma thesis.
+It is an extension to ``igannotator`` - written by the group of students during `Text Mining` course at Warsaw University of Technology.

 Usage
 -----